Closing the Knowledge Equity Gap

 - The primary purpose of accountability system is to inform practice, while protecting the privacy of individual students.

 We are currently working with three focus sites in Washington state (Mt.
-Vernon, Battleground, and Renton) in an effort to develop the curricula, procedures, and technology to facilitate the necessary transformation.
+Vernon, Battleground, and Renton) to develop and refine the curricula, procedures, and technology to facilitate the necessary transformation.